whisthq/whist/.github/actions/README.md

   image: Dockerfile # looks for a Dockerfile in the same folder.
 ```

-The Action setup can be kept very minimal.
-We're really just defining the inputs and outputs, and letting GitHub know we're using Docker.
+The Action setup doesn't need to be any complex than this.
+We're really just defining inputs and outputs, and letting GitHub know we're using Docker.
 There are just two slighty odd GitHub Actions rules to know:

-1. `inputs` can only be made available to your Docker process as environment variables.
+1. `inputs` are only be made available to your Docker process as environment variables.
 They'll be capitalized and prefixed with `INPUT_`.
-In this example, our process will need to accept `secrets` through the variable `INPUT_SECRETS`.
+In this example, we'll be handed our `secrets` input through the environment variable `INPUT_SECRETS`.
 2. `outputs` receives data from your Docker process through stdout, and the data must be printed in this format: `::set-output name=<output name>::<value>`.
 When we call our process in the next section, we'll `echo` our output into this string, like so: `echo "::set-output name=config::$(<run-process-command>)".`

 ## Setting up a Dockerfile

 Our `Dockerfile` is going to setup all the resources that our program needs to run.
 While `action.yml` is only relevant for GitHub's Actions runner during deployment, our `Dockerfile` needs to do double duty.
 We want to write a single `Dockerfile` that we can deploy to GitHub Actions, as well as build and run locally.
-This will give us a consistent environment to develop in, so we can write a program that runs in the container and needs no knowledge of GitHub's context, or its strange `input` and `output` needs.
+This will give us a consistent environment to develop in.
+We can write a program that runs in the container and needs no knowledge of GitHub's context, or its strange `input` and `output` needs.

 ## Tips for Actions environment setup